abhijithcsgo/abhijithcsgo/README.md

 <p>I'm a passionate web developer, software developer, and BCA graduate with a strong foundation in various programming languages and technologies.
 I recently joined Wipro PARI as a Software Developer and previously completed my internship at CipherByte Technologies, where I developed efficient and user-friendly web applications.
 Here's a bit about me:</p>

-- 🔭 My main project is **Trip Planner Website**, a platform that revolutionizes the travel planning experience.
+- 🔭 My project is **Trip Planner Website**, a platform that revolutionizes the travel planning experience.
   **Technologies Used**: Django (Python web framework), HTML/CSS, JavaScript, Leaflet.js (for maps), Bootstrap (for frontend styling)
   **Database**: PostgreSQL
   **IDE**: Visual Studio Code